In October 1946, American occupation authorities in the Bavarian town of Bad Tölz recorded this blatantly antisemitic and racist poem:

 One hope, therefore, that Germans associated with the arrival of the occupation authorities, was the restoration of order and a new sense of personal security.
 Yet many were shocked when they realized that, far from mitigating these anxieties, post-war occupation confronted them with new threats and challenges.

-Germans had not experienced the complete foreign occupation of their since the Napoleonic wars in the early nineteenth century.
+Germans had not experienced the complete foreign occupation of their country since the Napoleonic wars in the early nineteenth century.
 Post-war Germans were now completely dependent on Allied victors and lacked the coveted self-determination that assumed new global significance after 1945 with the onset of decolonization.
 Time and again, German testimonies from the spring of 1945 invoked the specter of “slavery.”
 Lore N. from Saxony, for example, wrote to her friend Fritz E. in Silesia in March 1945 that she did not “ want to work as slave for another people, then we would have no joy in life whatsoever.”
 For many Germans, foreign occupation constituted an unprecedented leap in the dark.

 Fears of Allied revenge centered especially on the “Russians.”
 Soviet atrocities during the conquest of Germany, especially the mass rape of up to 2 million German women by soldiers of the Red Army, further confirmed these fears, which were often based on a thoroughly racist imaginary.
 Commenting on the entry of the Red Army into Leipzig, Thea D. (born in 1928) described the “animal like faces of the Asiatics” who represented to her “uncultivated humanity.”